 Suppliers can be asked to demonstrate their commitment to prompt payment more generally by asking them to:

 Where a supplier is unable to obtain a satisfactory resolution on payment issues they can:

-If suppliers are continually not paying invoices on time, the organisation needs to consider the assocaited loss or damage incurred and address with the supplier.
+If suppliers are continually not paying invoices on time, the organisation should consider the associated loss or damage incurred and address with the supplier where applicable.

 All supplier complaints/escalations regarding payment issues should be recorded by the organisation and reported in their Annual Procurement Report.

 The Procurement Reform (Scotland) 2014 Act requires public bodies, which have an estimated total value of regulated procurement spend of £5 million or more (excl.
 VAT) in a financial year, to publish a Procurement Strategy.

 This Procurement Strategy must set out how the public body will ensure prompt payment of the prime contractors and sub-contractors in the supply chain.
 The Annual Procurement Report should include statements on how this has been achieved.